-In 2009, each of our directors (other than Mr. Gambill) who were not one of our employees or an employee of our subsidiaries earned an annual fee of \$30,000 worth of restricted stock in Triangle, calculated based on the share price of our common stock as of the close of the Nasdaq Global Market May 6, 2009, the date of grant.
-Based on this calculation, each of our independent directors (other than Mr. Gambill) received 2,953 shares of restricted stock, which will vest on May 6, 2010, so long as each individual is still a director at that time.
-Mr. Gambill's pro-rata portion of his annual fee was paid in cash for 2009.
+In 2010, each of our directors who were not one of our employees or an employee of our subsidiaries earned an annual fee of \$30,000 worth of restricted stock in Triangle, calculated based on the share price of our common stock as of the close of the Nasdaq Global Market on May 5, 2010, the date of grant.
+Based on this calculation, each of our independent directors received 2,089 shares of restricted stock, which will vest on May 5, 2011.

-In addition, independent directors received a fee of \$2,500 for each board meeting attended in person and \$1,250 for each board meeting attended by conference telephone or similar communications equipment; audit committee members receive a fee of \$1,500 for each audit committee meeting attended by conference telephone or similar communication equipment; and members of our compensation committee and nominating and corporate governance committee receive a fee of \$1,000 for each committee meeting attended by conference telephone or similar communication equipment; and members of our compensation committee and nominating and corporate governance committee receive a fee of \$1,000 for each committee meeting attended in person and \$500 for each committee meeting attended by conference telephone or similar communication equipment.
+In addition, independent directors received a fee of \$2,500 for each Board meeting attended in person and \$1,250 for each Board meeting attended by conference telephone or similar communications equipment; audit committee members receive a fee of \$1,500 for each audit committee meeting attended by conference telephone or similar communication equipment; and members of our compensation committee and nominating and corporate governance committee receive a fee of \$1,000 for each committee meeting attended in person and \$500 for each committee and nominating and corporate governance committee receive a fee of \$1,000 for each committee meeting attended in person and \$500 for each committee meeting attended by conference telephone or similar communication equipment.
 Finally, our audit committee chairman receives an annual fee of \$10,000, and each of our compensation committee and nominating and corporate governance committee chairmen receive an annual fee of \$5,000 for their services as chairmen of their respective committees.
-The Director Compensation Table above takes into account all changes in director compensation made during the 2009 fiscal year.
+The Director Compensation Table above takes into account all changes in director compensation made during the 2010 fiscal year.
 We also reimbursed our independent directors for all reasonable direct out-of-pocket expenses incurred in connection with their service on the Board.
 Directors who are also our employees or employees of our subsidiaries did not receive compensation for their services as directors.